okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/features/index.md

 <ApiOperation method="post" url="/api/v1/features/${featureId}/${lifecycle}" />

 Updates a Feature's lifecycle.
-Use this endpoint to enable or disable a Feature for your Org.
+Use this endpoint to enable or disable a Feature for your org.

-> Note: A Feature with a `stage` value `BETA` can be only updated in a Preview cell.
-A Feature with a `stage` value `BETA` and `status` value of `CLOSED` can be only disabled.
-For more information see the [Stage object](#stage-object).

 #### Request Path Parameters